TN 16 (06-24)

 A. Vocational assessment issues

-The instructions in this section apply to adult disability and disabled adult child claims under title II, adult disability claims and age 18 redeterminations under title XVI, and to determinations of whether a current adult beneficiary’s disability continues.
+The instructions in this section apply to adult disability and disabled adult child claims under Title II, adult disability claims and age 18 redeterminations under Title XVI, and to determinations of whether a current adult beneficiary’s disability continues.

 The instructions in this section do not change our rules for determining whether a claimant is disabled.